tracsman/vdcWorkshop/DIY/BasicNetworking/BaseNetStep2.md

 The interfaces currently have the IPs assigned from DHCP, so refer to the above table to keep them straight.

-To make configuration easier, you can copy the config and right-click in the command window to paste the config in your clipboard.
+To make configuration easier, you can copy the below config snippets and right-click in the SSH window to paste the config from your clipboard.

 In the config below: